rebelclause/python_legs/README.md

 # python_legs
-Some assembly required adapting to the pit.
-Use my experience wisely.
+Some assembly required while adapting to the pit.
+Reuse my experience wisely.